 Dr. Patricia Miller and her colleagues recently published an article reporting that their exercise intervention improved executive functioning (cognitive control) in obese children aged 7-11.
 Other outcomes were improved math achievement scores and altered brain activity.
 Importantly, the random clinical trials design included a no-exercise control group that did not improve.
 Other current research by Dr. Miller examines executive functioning more generally, including the role of gesturing in its development.

 Cross-cultural patterns in mathematic and verbal skill acquisition among young children

 Dr. Jae Paik has recently led and collaborated with her international colleagues from Netherlands, Peru, and Taiwan examining cross-cultural differences in the math abilities of preschoolers.
 In another line of research, Dr. Paik examined the effects of contexts and comparison processes on U.S. and Korean 2- and 3-year-olds' verb acquisition.

 Society for Research in Child Development

-The Biennial Meeting for the Society for Research in Child Development was April 1-4, 2011 in Montreal, Canada and SFSU faculty and alumni were well represented.
-We were also in strong attendance in 2007.
+The Biennial Meeting for the Society for Research in Child Development will be March 19-21, 2015 in Philadelphia, PA and SFSU faculty and alumni will be in attendance.
+Book your ticket and join us.

 Society for Research on Child Development Biannual Meeting was in Seattle April 2013